v5ma/selfawarenetworks/b0327ygoogle.md

 01:48:34

-I know you coffee is and now agizing or make making columns sounds similar to some sort of like place cell structure good cell structure, um and you're saying these are columns probably in like if you want or v2?
+I know you coffee is and now agizing or make making columns sounds similar to some sort of like place cell structure good cell structure, um and you're saying these are columns probably in like if you want or Layer 2?

 # Micah

-well, so I mean, so so by neuron so neuro column, of course is you know, the 150 neural columns large neuro columns right and and they and they they represent in an everything from from v1 to v6, it's like it's like the entire.
+well, so I mean, so so by neuron so neuro column, of course is you know, the 150 neural columns large neuro columns right and and they and they they represent in an everything from from Layer 1 to Layer 6, it's like it's like the entire.

 01:49:04